 Safety of our youth is an extremely important focus in the news, in political discussions, among school meetings, and at the dinner table.
 The JVA is also prioritizing the safety of the junior volleyball athletes to provide the proper resources and have specific guidelines in place regarding this issue.
 Here is how the JVA is addressing the safety of the junior athletes participating, training, and competing in volleyball this season.

 The Safe Sport Act passed in February 2017, and expands existing mandated youth abuse reporting laws and requires abuse awareness training for youth sports organizations.
 It comes in response to the recent abuse scandals that have shaken the youth sports world.

-With the new law, it’s important to educate coaches, directors, players and parents that it exists.
-Some youth sports organizations may not be aware of its passing.
-Others are, understandably, confused as to what it means to them or how they should proceed to be in compliance.
+It’s important to educate coaches, directors, players and parents that the law exists, and it is important for youth organizations to understand what it means to them or how they should proceed to be in compliance.